Yu-Zhang-Eugene/yu-zhang-eugene.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a final-year Ph.D. candidate in the Department of Electrical and Computer Engineering at the University of Texas at San Antonio, advised by <a href="https://guoyuanxiong.github.io" style="color: #007b00; text-decoration: underline;" target="_blank">Dr. Yuanxiong Guo</a> and <a href="https://yanmingong.github.io" style="color: #007b00; text-decoration: underline;" target="_blank">Dr. Yanmin Gong</a>.
+I am currently a final-year Ph.D. candidate in the Department of Electrical and Computer Engineering at the University of Texas at San Antonio, advised by <a href="https://guoyuanxiong.github.io" class="custom-link" target="_blank">Dr. Yuanxiong Guo</a> and <a href="https://yanmingong.github.io" class="custom-link" target="_blank">Dr. Yanmin Gong</a>.
 I received an M.S. degree in Information Technology and Management at the University of Texas at Dallas and a B.S. degree in Navigation Technology and Logistics Management at Wuhan University of Technology.

 <p>&nbsp;</p>